 Is this friend a sore loser, or often brag about winning?

 Being a good friend doesn’t just mean having a good time.
-Good friends keep promises, tell the truth, respect differences, and cooperate, among other traits.
+Good friends are kind, keep promises, tell the truth, respect differences, and cooperate, among other traits.

 Good friends can make you feel happy and loved, while bad friends may disappoint you and make you sad.

 In this activity, students will cut out the statement strips and mix them up on their desk.
 Students will then read each statement strip.
 If they think the statement describes a good friend, they should glue it into the “GOOD” box.
 If they think that it describes a bad friend, they should glue the statement into the “BAD” box.